The fight against cancer: Early detection is key

 Dr. Kristina Rinker, PhD, is the Director of the Centre for Bioengineering Research and Education and an associate professor in the Schulich School of Engineering's Department of Chemical and Petroleum Engineering and the Cumming School of Medicine's Department of Physiology and Pharmacology.
 View her publications

-Dr. David Cramb, PhD, is a professor in UCalgary's Faculty of Science and the head of the Department of Chemistry.
+Dr. David Cramb, PhD, is an adjunct professor in UCalgary’s Faculty of Science, former head of the Department of Chemistry, and past director of the nanoscience program.
+Cramb is the current dean of the Faculty of Science at Ryerson University.
 His research interests are in the application of nanotechnology to biomedicine, including nanotoxicology, cancer, membrane dynamics, and pain transduction.
 View his publications